The brightest GRB ever detected: GRB 221009A as a highly luminous event at z = 0.151: Discussion

 The situation for the first $\sim25$ years of GRB studies is less transparent, but there are several events with fluences similar to that of GRB\,130427A, namely the famous GRB\,830801B \citep{1986SvAL...12..315K,1987PAZh...13.1055K,2001ApJ...563L.123S}, the significantly less well-documented GRB\,840304 \citep{1984BAAS...16Q1016K,1985BAAS...17..850I}, and two events detected by the Pioneer Venus Orbiter (PVO), GRBs\,920212 and 900808 (the latter mentioned in \citealt{1996ApJ...460..964F} as the brightest GRB in terms of peak flux detected by PVO).
-However, none of these events had a fluence in excess of $10^{-2}$ erg cm$^{-2}$, so GRB\,221009A is potentially $>10$ times as fluent as any other detected GRB ever detected (Burns et al. 2023, in prepation).
+However, none of these events had a fluence in excess of $10^{-2}$ erg cm$^{-2}$, and so GRB\,221009A is potentially more than ten times as fluent as any other GRB ever detected \citep{Burns2023}.